 Our businesses are dependent on the ability to process a very large number of transactions efficiently and accurately.
-Operational losses can results from fraud, errors by employees, failure to document transaction properly, failure to comply with regulatory requirements and code of business conduct and inadequacy in design of policies, procedures.
+Operational losses can results from fraud, errors by employees, failure to document transaction properly, failure to comply with regulatory requirements and code of business conduct and inadequacy in design of policies, procedures including ineffective implementation of those policies and procedures.
 Although, UCL has implemented risk controls and loss mitigation actions and substantial resources are devoted to developing efficient procedures and to staff training.
 It is only possible to be reasonably, but not absolutely, certain that such procedures will be effective in controlling each of the operational risks faced by our company.